PatternPal/PatternPal/docs/docs/recognizers/strategy.md

 ## Explanation of Architecture
 ![UML Strategy](https://refactoring.guru/images/patterns/diagrams/strategy/structure.png)

 The **Context** is the class from where the code gets executed.
-It maintains a reference to one of the concrete strategies and communicates with the object only via the Strategy interface.
+It stores a reference to one of the concrete strategies.
+It only communicates with the object via the methods in the Strategy.

-The **Strategy** is an interface.
-This interface needs to contain a method that will be used to execute the algorithm as defined in the ConcreteStrategie classes.
+The **Strategy** could be an interface or an abstract class.
+This instance needs to contain a (abstract) method that will be used to execute the algorithm as implemented in the ConcreteStrategie classes.

-The **ConcreteStrategy** class is designed for one specific purpose and implements the interface Strategy.
-This class defines the execute() function and implements the algorithm in its own way.
+The **ConcreteStrategy** class is designed for one specific purpose and implements/inherits the interface Strategy.
+This class implements the execute() function and with that defines the algorithm in its own way.

 The **Client** creates a ConcreteStrategy object and passes it to the Context.
 The Context exposes a setter setStrategy() which lets clients replace the strategy associated with the context at runtime.